-Due to the amount of income elasticity of import demand in both models and based on the BPCG model, the greater income elasticity of import demand, reduces the effect of export growth coefficient, it can be concluded that the magnitude of this elasticity has not been a constraint to Iran's economic growth.
+Due to the smaller amount of income elasticity of import demand in both models and based on the BPCG model, the greater income elasticity of import demand, reduces the effect of export growth coefficient, it can be concluded that the magnitude of this elasticity has not been a constraint to Iran's economic growth.
+Given the significant impact of prices on imports, economic planners shouldfocusonincreasingthecompetitivenessofdomestic products.

-JEL Classification: O11, O 41, C22,
+JEL Classification: O11, O 41, C22

-Key words: The balance of payments constrained growth (BPCG) model, Thirlwall Law, import demand function, Income elasticity of import demand, Price elasticity of import demand.
+Key words: The balance of payments constrained growth (BPCG) model, Thirlwall Law, Income